dymmond/esmerald/docs/en/docs/application/settings.md

 ## Parameters

-The parameters available inside `EsmeraldAPISettings` can be overridden by any custom settings and those are available in the [settings reference](../references/application/settings.md).
+The parameters available inside `EsmeraldSettings` can be overridden by any custom settings and those are available in the [settings reference](../references/application/settings.md).

 !!!
 Check